Charles Hard Townes Award

 The Charles Hard Townes Award of Optica is a prize for quantum electronics, including laser physics.
-Awarded annually since 1981, it is named after the Nobel Prize-winning laser pioneer Charles H. Townes.
+It was created in 1980, in honor of Nobel Prize-winning laser pioneer Charles H. Townes.
+The Optical Society of America (now Optica), with help from Bell Laboratories, raised money for the award with an endowment campaign.

+The prize has been awarded annually since 1981.

 Former winners include Nobel Prize laureates John L. Hall, Claude Cohen-Tannoudji, Serge Haroche, Arthur Ashkin, and Gérard Mourou.